Diversity & Engagement

 Commitment to Pay Equality

 PepsiCo has robust, long-standing processes for managing pay programs that ensure pay equity across employee groups.
-We have increased the rigor of our pay equity review processes a goal to achieve pay equity by implementing a more comprehensive global pay equity review process.
+We have increased the rigor of our pay equity review processes a goal to achieve global pay equity.

-As of the end of 2018, in the 33 countries that represent 93 percent of our salaried employee population, women and men are paid within 1 percent of each other, and in the U.S., people of color and non-minorities are paid within 1 percent of each other, after controlling for legitimate drivers of pay such as job level, geographic location and performance ratings.
+As of the end of 2018, women and men are paid within 1 percent of each other, and in the U.S., people of color and non-minorities are paid within 1 percent of each other, after controlling for legitimate drivers of pay such as job level, geographic location and performance ratings.

 This gives us confidence that our efforts to achieve pay equity are producing good results.
 Importantly, we are also gaining insights into how we can advance pay equity in every country in which we operate.
 In the years ahead, we will continue this process across additional markets.